| | | | | | | | |

 Instructions

-• To your crockpot - add your cooked ground beef and onion mixture, beef broth, cornstarch, taco seasoning, & diced tomatoes with green chilies (un-drained) and stir to combine.
+• To your crockpot - add your cooked ground beef and onion mixture, beef broth, cornstarch, taco seasoning, and diced tomatoes with green chilies (un-drained) and stir to combine.

 • Cook in your crockpot on high for 3 hours OR on low for about 5 hours.
 Remove the lid and give it a good stir, then top it with 2 cups of shredded cheese.
 I like to use sharp cheddar but Mexican blend is good and so is pepper jack and Monterey Jack cheese.
 Queso is delicious as well!
 Put the lid back on the slow cooker and let it cook for another 10 or so minutes, or until the cheese is melted over top.